dockur/windows/readme.md

 ### How do I change the amount of CPU or RAM?

-  By default, the container will be allowed to use a maximum of 8 CPU cores and 8 GB of RAM.
+  By default, container allows using maximum of 8 CPU cores and 8 GB of RAM.

-  If you want to adjust this, you can specify the desired amount using the following environment variables:
+  Want to adjust this?
+Specify the desired amount using the following environment variables:

   ```yaml
   environment: